xiaoyue-yan/xiaoyue-yan.github.io/_pages/publications.md

 * "Variability Propagation in Perishable Product Supply Chains."
 Joint work with Elena Belavina.
 Under review. [[Document]](/files/var_prop.pdf)

-* "Data-driven Algorithms in the Supply Chain: Collusion, Anarchy and Efficiency." with Elena Belavina and Karan Girotra.
+* "Data-driven Algorithms in the Supply Chain: Collusion, Anarchy and Efficiency."
+Joint work with Elena Belavina and Karan Girotra.
 In progress.

-* "Platform Competition with Two-Sided Multihoming: Network Value and Payment Structure." with Li Chen.
+* "Platform Competition with Two-Sided Multihoming: Network Value and Payment Structure."
+Joint work with Li Chen.
 In progress.